EU pledges 140 million euros in Ebola aid as West Africa toll tops 2,100

 Poor pay and difficult working conditions have prompted health workers to strike in both countries.

-The Liberian government has begun offering a $1,000 bonus to healthcare staff who agree to work in Ebola treatment centres.
+The Liberian government has begun offering a $1,000 bonus to healthcare staff who agree to work in Ebola treatment centers.

 The WHO has 202 people assigned to tackle Ebola in the affected countries, and the U.S. Center for Disease Control has sent between 60 and 80 experts to Guinea, Sierra Leone or Liberia, according to a U.S. diplomat.